Views expressed throughout are speculative possibilities. In no way should they be taken as doctrinal claims! Read with discernment.

 To him that overcometh will I grant to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne.

-The Bible is a message from God in BOOK form, but it also contains short messages that include specific messages sent to you!
+The Bible is a message from God in BOOK form, but it also contains short messages that include specific messages sent to you, Christian or not!

-If you are part of Jesus spiritual body, then you are part of Jesus church in this end time, so this is also a message given from Jesus, and sent to you
+If you are already a part of Jesus’ spiritual body, then you are part of Jesus’ church in this end time, so this message should be even more important to you.

-Let’s take a closer look at this message.
+Let’s take a closer look at the message.

 The Laodicean message includes a call to repentance (verse 19).
 More than mere confession (like Catholicism teaches) is needed.